aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to EXCEL via C# or Online App" h2=".NET API for PPTM to EXCEL conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPTM files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPTM files to EXCEL.

+The first step involves using Aspose.Slides for .NET to export the PPTM file to HTML.
+This component provides a wide range of features that enable developers to create, modify and convert presentations in various formats.
+It also supports a wide range of features such as text formatting, slide transitions, animations, and more.

+The second step involves using Aspose.Cells for .NET to convert the HTML file to EXCEL.
+This powerful Spreadsheet Programming API provides a wide range of features that enable developers to create, modify and convert spreadsheets in various formats.
+It also supports a wide range of features such as data validation, formula calculation, charting, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to EXCEL within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can easily convert PPTM files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPTM files to EXCEL.
+It also provides a wide range of features that enable developers to create, modify and convert presentations and spreadsheets in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}